The Patricelli Center for Social Entrepreneurship is pleased to announce the finalists for the 2018 PCSE Seed Grants.

 Arline Pierre-Louis ’19

 The Black Lady Theatre Camp will expand arts education for students that are trapped in New York City’s school-to-prison pipeline.

 Ferdinand Quayson ’20, Derrick Dwamena (Yale University), Felix Agbavor (Drexel University), Derrick Dwamena (Michigan State)

 Young Achievers Foundation (YAF) Ghana is a student-run initiative which promotes access to higher education for students in Northern Ghana through scholarship workshops and innovative in-school mentorship programs.

 Finalists will pitch for a panel of judges on Friday, March 2, 12-1 p.m., in Wesleyan’s Beckham Hall.
-Pitches are open to the public and will be broadcast live on the ENGAGE Facebook page.
+Pitches are open to the public, and a video recording will be available on the Patricelli Center website later.